progbagger/Alias/README.md

 - create database for 500 simple english words
 - create database for 500 more difficult english words

-example for database:
+example for database will be in .txt files

-«
-developer разработчик
-to invite приглашать
-bag рюкзак
-…
-eBook электронная книга
-»

 I want and I hope create first version our application next weekend.